Three of the most unprepared people in bush craft history

 Andrew Gaskell – Getting lost on purpose

-This 25-year-old Australian went on holiday by himself to Malaysia on a spiritual retreat.
+This 25-year-old Australian went on holiday by himself to Malaysia for a spiritual retreat.
 He wanted to get away from daily life and decided to spend a couple of weeks hiking around the rural areas of the country alone to do some thinking.
-At one point along his journey through the Gunung Mulu national park, he decided that sticking to the marked out paths was going to be too crowded, and so he got lost on purpose.
+At one point along his journey through the Gunung Mulu National Park, he decided that sticking to the marked-out paths was going to be too crowded, and so he got lost on purpose.

 (Andrew Gaskell on the day of his rescue)